We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, the NHS also says that people should not worry if they wake up on their back.
-People tend to stay in the position they fall asleep in for most of the time they are sleeping.
+However, the NHS also says that people should not worry if they wake up on their backs.
+People tend to stay in the position they fall asleep in most of the time they are sleeping.
 People who are pregnant should move position to their side if they wake up on their back.

 Learn about the best ways to sleep when pregnant here.